Advocating For Kentucky Families Who Are Seeking Compensation From The National Vaccine Injury Compensation Program

 Claimants may recover compensation for vaccine injury-related medical and rehabilitative expenses, for pain and suffering and for lost wages.
 Additionally, claimants may recover reasonable attorney fees and legal costs.
 Even in cases when a claimant is unsuccessful in recovering compensation, they may still receive payment for attorney fees if the case had a reasonable basis in fact and was pursued in good faith.

-If you are planning the make a claim to recover compensation from the National Vaccine Injury Compensation Program, you will require the services of an attorney who is familiar with the complicated process.
+If you are planning to make a claim to recover compensation from the National Vaccine Injury Compensation Program, you will require the services of an attorney who is familiar with the complicated process.
 An injury lawyer from Crandall & Pera Law can build a solid case on your behalf.
-You are invited to call our Kentucky office at 877-686-8879 or fill out a contact form to schedule a consultation now.
+You are invited to call our Kentucky office at 855-444-6651 or fill out a contact form to schedule a consultation now.